 honest, no nonsense approach to the method, coupled with an unequaled

-passionate affection for his students and commitment to helping them
+passionate affection for the actors he coaches and commitment to

 fulfill their dreams.